-Postgraduate study in Italy has become a very attractive option for many reasons, especially scholarship opportunities and tuition fees.
-The main reason why Italy has become very popular in recent years compared to other foreign countries is the excess of English departments.
-Especially in recent years, the increase in the number of schools and departments where you can study in English, especially postgraduate education, has become a prominent option for individuals who want to study in different countries.
-If you are confident in studying in Italian, an Italian course for all levels is also available.
+Postgraduate study in Italy has become a very attractive option for many reasons, especially scholarship opportunities and tuition fee waivers offered by Universities.
+The main reason why Italy has become very popular in recent years compared to other foreign countries is the excess number of departments taught in English.
+Especially in recent years, the increase in the number of schools and departments where you can study in English, mainly postgraduate degree education, has become a prominent option for individuals who want to study in different countries.
+If you are confident in studying in Italian, we also offer Italian course for all levels.

-In order to receive a Master’s education, you must be studying in the last year of your undergraduate education or have completed your undergraduate education.
+In order to receive a Master’s degree education, you must be studying in the last year of your undergraduate education or have completed your undergraduate degree education.
 Application periods are generally between November and March.
-School application deadlines may vary.
+Application deadlines of Universities may vary.

 In Which Fields You Can Get a Master’s Degree in Italy

-Italy draws attention with its education quality as well as educational opportunities.
-There are many departments from different disciplines taught in English at Italian universities, which are at the top of the world rankings.
-It is very attractive for students to do a master’s degree in Italy, which is known for its quality education in fields such as medicine, engineering, architecture, fashion, design, economy, psychology and international relations.
+It is very attractive for students to do a master’s degree in Italy, which is known for its quality education in fields such as medicine, engineering, architecture, fashion, design, economics, psychology and international relations.

 Duration of Postgraduate Study in Italy